lpapailiou/neuralnetwork/README.md

 - GELU
 - Softplus

+Rectifiers can be quite sensitive to hyperparameters (e.g. normalization, learning rate).

 ### Learning and mutation rate descent
 - none (static learning rate)
 - stochastic gradient descent

 ### Parametrization
-The configuration of the neural network can be done as following:
+The parametrization of the neural network can be done as following:
 - during initialization (vararg for architecture + builder pattern)
 - during runtime (according setters)
 - by `neuralnetwork.properties` in case default values are used constantly

-### Persistance
+### Persistence
 - neural network instances are fully serializable

 ### UI
-- with the additional ui package, you may be able to visualize the neural network interactively with a javafx framework.
+With the additional ui package, you may be able to visualize the neural network interactively with a javafx framework.

 ## Examples
 ### Constructor of NeuralNetwork